Wills, Trusts & Probate

 Frequently Asked Questions About Living Wills

-Yes, California law requires that a living will be signed in the presence of at least two adult witnesses who are not related to you by blood, marriage, or adoption and who will not inherit anything from your estate.
-This helps validate the document and confirms that it was created voluntarily and competently.
+California law requires that a living will be signed in the presence of at least two adult witnesses who are not related to you by blood, marriage, or adoption and who will not inherit from your estate.
+Witnesses attest to your voluntary signing and capacity.
+Following these formalities helps confirm the document’s validity and reduces the likelihood of challenges to its enforceability.
+It is important to choose appropriate witnesses and to understand any additional procedural requirements.
+We can explain who qualifies as a witness under California law and help coordinate the signing so the directive is executed correctly and accepted by medical providers when necessary.

 Leave a Reply